 La Motte | BaladoDiscovery La Motte The fountain of La Motte The fountain of La Motte is made of three parts: The pond One hundred rods The canoeMore details to follow.
 The pond The pond represents the well that provided the indispensable water to each farm and every family.
 Four buckets hung from the four cardinal points.
 These buckets used to scoop up the water so we can drink or the animals can drink, receive just a trickle of water that symbolizes the slow modernization of the installations and plays us the beautiful «current» tune of the water.
 100 rods Overhanging the well and rising towards the sky, 100 rods for each year of the centennial.
 The canoe In groups of thirty-three with the one hundred and one in the middle supporting the canoe.
 The canoe as a means of transportation for the First Nations to travel by water, would eventually also be used by the first settlers.
 Feminine curves Those ninety-nine winding rods, both feminine and airy at the same time, reminds us yet again of the wave, the wind, the omnipresence of nature where curves and circles rule.
 Work of art for our mothers We dedicate this fountain to our mothers and grandmothers who valiantly carried this country.Texte by Paul OuelletThe canoe is a work of art by the Algonquin artist Karl Chevrier, the fountain is a work of art by the artist Paul Ouellet.
-Extract of Tours of artistic fountains Amos-Harricana Presented by : Ville d'Amos (Tourisme Amos-Harricana) Directions to get there Link copied successfully!
+Extract of Tours of artistic fountains Amos-Harricana Presented by : Ville d'Amos (Tourisme Amos-Harricana) Get There Link copied successfully!
 Share this Point of Interest Twitter Facebook Linkedin E-mail Copy Link Download the BaladoDiscovery app (for Android and iOS) and access the largest network of self-guided tour experiences in Canada.